Starting or Expanding a Business

 As said, there are few areas of Boundary County zoned for commercial or industrial use.
 This does not, however, limit the establishment of such enterprises in other areas of the county.
 Commercial or industrial uses can be considered in any other zone district in the county through the conditional use permit application process.

-To determine what this zoning is, it is necessary to contact the planning and zoning department (208) 267-7212 and provide the tax parcel number.
+Again, to determine what this zoning is, it is necessary to contact the planning and zoning department (208) 267-7212 and provide the tax parcel number.
 Each zone district designation includes a list of uses which can be considered for conditional use permits; any use not listed as a use by right, permitted use or conditional use may be considered as a special event or temporary use.

 Conditional use permit applications are similar to a commercial site plan review except that public notification and hearings are required.
 If a use is deemed to be a conditional use, one public hearing is held before the Planning and Zoning Commission, which has the authority to approve, deny or modify the request, or defer decision authority and forward to the county commissioners for a second public hearing.
 The public hearing is held before the Board of County Commissioners, who have the authority to approve, deny or modify the application.
 These processes are explained in detail in Section 7 of the zoning and subdivision ordinance.
 The public notification and hearing process is defined in Section 19.